mlsmithjr/transcoder/docs/configuration/installation.rst

   pip3 install --user pytranscoder-ffmpeg

-At this point you have a choice - either install ffmpeg for Windows `Link ffmpeg.exe <https://www.ffmpeg.org>`_ or install in bash as an Ubuntu package.
+At this point you have a choice - either install *ffmpeg* for Windows `ffmpeg.exe <https://www.ffmpeg.org>`_ or install in *bash* as an Ubuntu package.
 Either will work but there are caveats, or you could install both and not worry.

-* ffmpeg.exe can be run in Windows command shell or from bash but requires special attention when configuring pytranscoder paths.
+* *ffmpeg.exe* can be run in Windows command shell or from *bash* but requires special attention when configuring pytranscoder paths.
-* ffmpeg apt package can only be run from bash but is a more natural Linux path mapping.
+* *ffmpeg* apt package can only be run from *bash* but is a more natural Linux path mapping.

-After installing you will find this document and others in $HOME/.local/shared/doc/pytranscoder (on Linux/MacOS) and in $HOME/AppData/Python/*pythonversion*/shared/doc/pytranscoder** (on Windows).
-Also available `Link online <https://github.com/mlsmithjr/transcoder/blob/master/README.md>`_
+After installing you will find documentation in $HOME/.local/shared/doc/pytranscoder (on Linux/MacOS) and in $HOME/AppData/Python/*pythonversion*/shared/doc/pytranscoder** (on Windows).
+Also available `online <https://github.com/mlsmithjr/transcoder/blob/master/README.md>`_

 #########